chathuryaprasad/chathuryaprasad/README.md

 ### 💻 About Me

 - 🌐 I specialize in web application development using the MERN stack (MongoDB, Express.js, React.js, Node.js), and have experience with SQL and Spring Boot.
-- 🧠 I am passionate about machine learning, AI, and data science.
+- 🧠 I am passionate about machine learning, AI, and deep learning, and love exploring their applications.
 - 🖥️ I also enjoy working on desktop application development projects.
 - 📱 Mobile app development is another area of expertise for me, particularly using Flutter and Firebase.
 - 🎨 I have a passion for UI/UX design and creating seamless and visually appealing user experiences.